The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Its visual automation builder makes it easy to map out funnels and personalize the journey for each subscriber based on their actions.

-I also use Kit landing page builder for my eBook business.
-It lets me put together professional-looking sales pages to promote products or capture leads in just a few clicks.
+I also use Kit Landing Page Builder for my eBook business.
+It allows me to create professional-looking sales pages to promote products or capture leads with just a few clicks.

-Once you pick a template, you can tweak the headline, copy, and images to match your brand.
+Once you select a template, you can customize the headline, copy, and images to align with your brand.

 As a beginner email marketer, I’ve had a great experience with Kit.com.
 It also provides visual reports that show me how my campaigns are performing.